 Clinical Experiences in Metro Detroit

 While AMO does not currently offer any experiences directly within Detroit, we do offer many in the Metro Detroit area.
 These clinical experiences take place in the cities of Ann Arbor, Dearborn, Oak Park, Southfield, and West Bloomfield, all of which are less than an hour from Detroit.
 This means you can spend your weekends or evenings in the city, visiting some of the locations highlighted above.
+Explore clinical experiences in Michigan >

 Interested in a clinical experience elsewhere?